systemd/systemd/docs/HOME_DIRECTORY.md

 file can be directly `dd`'ed onto it; the format is unchanged.
 The GPT envelope should ensure the image is properly recognizable as a home directory both when used in a loopback file and on a removable USB stick.
-(Note that when mounting a home directory from an USB stick, it too defaults to a directory in `/home/`, named after the username, with no further suffix.)
+(Note that when mounting a home directory from a USB stick, it too defaults to a directory in `/home/`, named after the username, with no further suffix.)

 Rationale for the GPT partition table envelope: this way the image is nicely